Springer (orca): Public debate

 As the weeks unfolded, NMFS officials chose not to intervene, stating it lacked both the funds and the confidence that a rescue, translocation and reunion was possible.
 No cetacean had ever been re-integrated into a wild pod after human intervention.
-Another orca, Keiko, had been released into the wild in 2002 after spending most of his life in captivity, and although the orca who played Free Willy found freedom, he never found his family.
+Another orca, Keiko, had been released into the wild in 2002 after spending most of his life in captivity, and although the orca who played Willy in Free Willy found freedom, he never found his family.
 Aside from some interactions with other wild whales, Keiko lived alone until his death in Norway in 2003.
 Scientists considered the possibility that Springer had been rejected by her pod (although resident orcas had never been known to do this).
 They feared Springer's pod might respond to her reappearance by a physical attack.
 Also, the increasing habituation with humans and vessels could jeopardize a successful return to the wild and humans could be endangered by Springer's close contacts with small boats.

 Springer's uncertain health was also a concern.
 Canadian officials refused to accept an orca with any communicable diseases.
 Returning Springer to her home waters would require the political, scientific, logistical and financial cooperation of federal agencies and multiple organizations in two countries, as well as the consent of the First Nations.
 Capturing and moving an orca risked further stress and injury.

 Local media continued to cover the crisis intensively, with advocates still demanding immediate government action to save the whale, as Springer's health was deteriorating and her dangerous attraction to boats and people (and people to Springer) increasing.
 The prospect of federally protected young orca washing up dead on one of Seattle's most-visited beaches grew every day.

 In late February, NMFS convened a panel of experts to discuss what to do.
 Brian Gorman of NMFS called the decision "a thorny one," but added that letting nature take its course "realistically is not an option.
 She's in a very public location.
 People will want to feed her."